kubrickfr/avsc-wiki/Quickstart.md

-Once a value is encoded (also often referred to as _serialized_), it can be stored in a database, sent over the wire and decoded (_deserialized_) on a remote computer, etc.

-Other types of encodings exist.
-For example, JSON is very commonly used in the JavaScript community; it's built-in (via `JSON.parse` and `JSON.stringify`) and provides a human-readable serialization:
+Once a value is encoded (also often referred to as _serialized_), it can be stored in a database, sent over the wire and decoded (_deserialized_) on a remote computer, etc. Many types of encodings exist.
+For example, JSON is very commonly used in JavaScript: it's built-in (via `JSON.parse` and `JSON.stringify`) and produces human-readable encodings.

 ```javascript
 > pet = {kind: 'DOG', name: 'Beethoven', age: 4};